 Use of information

-- process your application(s) and payment(s);
+- process your application(s) and payment(s) (but do not hold credit card details);

 - communicate with you in regard to the FSC's services, advocacy and other activities;